 The Mmabatho Palms is the premier hotel in Mafikeng, or 'Mahikeng' as it's now officially called.
-The service and food are both very good.
-We have been staying at this hotel since 2005.
+The service and food are both excellent.
+We have been staying at this hotel nearly every year since 2005.

-The food and service did take a dip in 2013 but we are pleased to say that both are up again after our 2015 stay.
+The food and service did take a dip in 2013 but we are pleased to say that both are up again after our most recent stays, from 2015 to date.

 The central courtyard has a swimming pool with a pool terrace and bar and the resort has a range of sports and recreational facilities.